Ali-0111/Math-Magicians/README.md

 # Math Magicians
 > Math magicians is a SPA (Single Page Application).
-It will help you to sovle some basic calculation on Math.
+It will help you to solve some basic calculation on Math.

 ![image](Calculator.PNG)